 In addition to course and seminar work, students are required to pass a written examination in any language approved by the graduate advisor.

-The TEP exam will be given on (TBA).
+The TEP Exam (Social Studies/Adolescent Ed students only) will be given on (TBA).

 Both exams will be given in the history conference room on the 15th floor (HW).